Lukoh/WeatherBox/README.md

 # WeatherBox
-Show the weather-information of city
+Show the weather-information of city or my current location's weather-information.